 - Review textbook substitutions for alignment with the standards and factual accuracy.

-- Represent the state with social studies organizations across the state.
+- Represent the state with reading organizations across the state.

-- Answer questions related to K-12 social studies.
+- Answer questions related to K-5 reading and K-12 reading intervention.

-- Advise on training structure and content, including the agendas for state-wide and local trainings.
+- Advise on training structure and content, including agendas for state-wide and local trainings.

 - Complete any legislative analysis.

-- Support continuous improvement of social studies instructional materials.
+- Support continuous improvement of reading instructional materials.

-- A track record of dramatically improving student achievement results in social studies as a teacher and/or leader.
+- A track record of dramatically improving student achievement results in reading and/or reading intervention as a teacher and/or leader.

-- A master’s degree in a social studies field.
+- A master’s degree in a reading field.